Learn more

 If the payment for an open case is captured, cancelled, or refunded outside of case management, the case will be closed.

-You can configure the Case Management behavior settings to receive notifications when a case is accepted, rejected, or expired.
+You can configure the Case Management behavior settings to receive webhooks when a case is accepted, rejected, or expired.

-MANUAL_REVIEW_ACCEPT when the case is accepted during manual review. -
+• Accept - Select the Send notification checkbox to receive a webhook with eventCode MANUAL_REVIEW_ACCEPT when the case is accepted during manual review.

-- Accept: Receice an ACCEPT_NOTIFICATION when the case has expired and the account is configured to capture upon expiration.
+• Accept: Receive a webhook with eventCode MANUAL_REVIEW_ACCEPT when the case has expired and the account is configured to capture upon expiration.

-- Reject: Receive a REJECT_NOTIFICATION when the case has expired and the account is configured to cancel upon expiration.
+• Reject: Receive a webhook with eventCode MANUAL_REVIEW_REJECT when the case has expired and the account is configured to cancel upon expiration.

-None: No notification is sent when the case has expired.
+• None: No webhook is sent when the case has expired.

 It is important to implement additional logic to process rejections.
-For example, you can send a notification to the warehouse to not ship the goods in question.
+For example, you can notify the warehouse to not ship the goods in question.
 In the case of digital goods, you can choose to have the user's account disabled.

-Here is an example notification indicating the result of the manual review in the eventCode
+Here is an example webhook indicating the result of the manual review in the eventCode field.

 {